 - A non-venomous constrictor, the Burmese python preys on native Florida species of mammals, birds and reptiles, as well as nonnative species including black rats.
 They have eaten Key Largo woodrats, a federally endangered species.

 - The Burmese python may reach a length of 26 feet and a weight of more than 200 pounds.
-The largest Burmese python captured in the Everglades was 16 feet and 150 pounds.
+The average size of a Burmese python removed in Florida is 8 to 10 feet.
 Its native habitat ranges from India to lower China, throughout the Malay Peninsula and on some islands in the East Indies.
 It usually lives near water

 - Although semi-aquatic, this snake is a good climber.

 - Pythons lay eggs, unlike boa constrictors.
 A female Burmese python may lay 50-100 eggs and will wrap its body around the clutch to keep it warm and to defend the eggs against predators.
 The female python can raise its temperature by rhythmically twitching muscles, which generates heat and helps incubate the eggs.
 This incubation process may last two to three months.
 Once the eggs are hatched, young pythons are on their own to survive.